Trauma and Addiction

 - understand addiction as a survival/coping strategy for traumatic memories and symptoms

-- describe best practices for treating trauma and addiction together
+- describe best practices for treating trauma

 - teach clients tools and practical strategies to regulate autonomic arousal and trauma-related emotions and body sensations without resorting to addictive behaviours